 Figure 1: 3D Chargeable IP Anomalies with Drill Targets

-The chargeable anomaly has dimensions of approximately 400m width by 600 metres in length.
+The chargeable anomaly has dimensions of approximately 400m at its widest and up to 600 metres in length.
 The depth to the top of the IP anomaly is approximately 100m below the surface.

 Summary